 Grade or Quality: Leaf

 Have you tried Jasmine Dragon Pearls?
 Tell us what you think!

 From the Shanti Tea Canada Blog

-On the Finer Side Of Dragons - by Shanti Tea
+On the Finer Side Of Dragons - by Richard Isaac

 Start by boiling some water, filling a mug with a few pearls of our Jasmine Dragon green tea, and pouring the hot water over them.
 Watch as they unfurl with grace, and imagine, for just a moment while the smells waft toward you, that a dragon appears when you least expect it.
 What would your reaction be?

 Interestingly, it would probably have a lot to do with your upbringing.
 In ancient Europe, dragons were fearsome, destructive creatures.
 However, the dragon is one of the most revered symbols in all of China even today, making regular appearances at festivals, parties and New Year’s celebrations as a symbol of luck and happiness.